django-cms/django-cms-quickstart/README.md

 Then open http://django-cms-quickstart.127.0.0.1.nip.io:8000 (or just http://127.0.0.1:8000) in your browser.

 Note: Since Compose V2, `docker-compose` is now included inside docker.
-So `docker compose` is correct here!
 You can find more information at https://docs.docker.com/compose/cli-command/

 ## Customising the project